bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * Explain and implement comparison and logical operators.

-**Reminder:** If students need help with an async activity, encourage them to attend Office Hours for help!
+**Reminder**: If students need help with an async activity, encourage them to attend Office Hours for help!
 If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.

 | Lesson | Description                                | Key Points                                                                        |
 | ------ | ------------------------------------------ | --------------------------------------------------------------------------------- |